-- It is recommended to use a cable of 0.3 to 0.75 mm for the connection to the control circuit terminals. - The wiring length should be 30 m (200 m for the terminal FM) at the maximum. - Use two or more parallel micro-signal contacts or twin contacts to prevent contact faults when using contact inputs since the control circuit input signals are microcurrents.
+- It is recommended to use a cable of 0.3 to 0.75 mm2 for the connection to the control circuit terminals. - The wiring length should be 30 m (200 m for the terminal FM) at the maximum. - Use two or more parallel micro-signal contacts or twin contacts to prevent contact faults when using contact inputs since the control circuit input signals are microcurrents.

 - To suppress EMI, use shielded or twisted cables for the control circuit terminals Micro signal contacts Twin contacts and run them away from the main and power circuits (including the 200 V relay sequence circuit).
 For the cables connected to the control circuit terminals, connect their shields to the common terminal of the connected control circuit terminal.
+When connecting an external power supply to the terminal PC, however, connect the - the connected control circuit terminal.
 When connecting an external power supply to the terminal PC, however, connect the shield of the power supply cable to the negative side of the external power supply.
-Do not directly earth (ground) the shield to the enclosure, etc. - · Always apply a voltage to the fault output terminals (A1, B1, C1, A2, B2, C2) via a relay coil, lamp, etc. - When a relay coil is connected to the output terminals, use one with a surge absorbing function (reflux diode).
+Do not directly earth (ground) the shield to the enclosure, etc. - Always apply a voltage to the fault output terminals (A1, B1, C1, A2, B2, C2) via a relay coil, lamp, etc.

+When a relay coil is connected to the output terminals, use one with a surge absorbing function (reflux diode).
 When the voltage application direction is incorrect, the inverter will be damaged.
 Pay attention to the diode direction or other precautions to avoid incorrect wiring.